 Homepage of the site 'What to do with your life?'

-What is modern political method?
+What is the modern political method?

-Humans naturally use two methods for decision making:
+Humans naturally use two methods for decision-making:

 •